skyjake/lagrange/README.md

 | `ENABLE_WEBP` | Use libwebp to decode .webp images, if `pkg-config` can find the library. |
 | `ENABLE_WINDOWPOS_FIX` | Set correct window position after the window has already been shown.
 This may be necessary on some platforms to prevent the window from being restored to the wrong position. |
 | `ENABLE_X11_SWRENDER` | Default to software rendering when running under X11.
 By default Lagrange attempts to use the GPU for rendering the user interface.
 You can also use the `--sw` option at launch to force software rendering. |

+### Compiling the TUI version

+Lagrange has an optional text-mode interface that enables running the app in the terminal.
+This is disabled by the default build settings.
+Setting the `ENABLE_TUI` option to `YES` will replace the SDL dependency with a library called [SEALCurses](https://git.skyjake.fi/skyjake/sealcurses.git) that implements the required parts of the SDL API on top of Curses.
+The resulting executable is called `clagrange`.

+The requirements for building the TUI version are the same as with the GUI, except [ncurses](https://invisible-island.net/ncurses/) is required instead of SDL.
+HarfBuzz and all the image and audio dependencies are excluded from the TUI build.

+The `build-tui.sh` helper script is provided for building the TUI version.
+All command line arguments given to the script are passed to CMake for further configuring the build.
+However, note that the install prefix should be set by editing the `INSTALL_PREFIX` variable in the beginning of `build-tui.sh`.
+Trying to modify `CMAKE_INSTALL_PREFIX` directly may cause the build to fail.

 ### Compiling on macOS